 In our unified national economic life, we now know that industry is not immune if agriculture or mining languishes.
-The great but uneven prosperity of the nineteenth century made no room for too long a period the growing signs that things were not going right with the farmer and miner.
+The great but uneven prosperity of the nineteen-twenties made us neglect for too long a period the growing signs that things were not going right with the farmer and miner.